FreddieBrown/stabilize/README.md

     -V, --version            Prints version information

 OPTIONS:
+        --cert <cert>        Certificate path
+        --key <key>          Key path
-    -c, --cert <cert>        TLS certificate in PEM format -k, --key <key>          TLS private key in PEM format --listen <listen>    Address to listen on [default: 4433]
+        --listen <listen>    Address to listen on [default: 4433]
 ```

 The program uses `cert.der` and `key.der` by default as its certificate and key.
 Any custom certificate and key should be named as such for the program to work.
 If there is no certificate and/or key, Stabilize will create and sign a pair itself.
+To specify a custom certificate-key pair.
+The name of the key and certificate can be specified in the options above.
+If both are not specified, neither will be used and the program will revert to creating a signing keys, if they don't exist for `cert.der` and `key.der`.
+Additionally, the certificate and key can just be named `cert.der` and `key.der` to save time when configuring startup.

 ## Plan